 But if the injuries were the result of the company's negligence -- dangerously worn brakes, for instance -- then the victim may pursue a claim against the car rental company.
 Similarly, the rental company will be liable for any injuries resulting from criminal activity.
 Typical negligence claims against rental companies include negligent entrustment, negligent maintenance, and failure to properly train or manage employees.

 Involved in a Rental Car Accident?
-Get a Free Legal Assessment
+Get Legal Help Today

 Whether it's a simple fender bender or an accident causing serious injury, you want to make sure you understand the law and follow the right procedures.
-If it's unclear who is responsible for your injuries or how to get started with a claim, you'll want to speak with an injury attorney as soon as possible.
-Have a local attorney evaluate your claim at no cost to you.
+If it's unclear who's responsible for your injuries or how to get started with a claim, you'll want to speak with an injury attorney knowledgeable about the Graves Amendment and rental car liability.